ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ##### LF_PREPARE_COUNT

-This is the number of log files that have been created in advance (prepared) by the log file creation thread up to the present moment
+This is the number of log files that have been created in advance (prepared) by the log file creation thread up to the present moment.

 ##### LF_PREPARE_WAIT_COUNT